nortd/lasersaur/manual/software.md

 [Index](index.md) -- Lasersaur Software | [BeagleBone Setup](bbb_setup.md) | [LasaurApp Setup](lasaurapp_setup.md) | [Firmware Setup](firmware_setup.md)

 **A Lasersaur is fully controllable by web browser.** Simply go to: [http://lasersaur.local](http://lasersaur.local) and Lasersaur's user interface will show up.
 This is a local web connection to the Lasersaur on the same network, no cloud necessary.
-There is no software or driver installation required on the controlling computer which, btw, can be even beyond the world of mainstream operating systems.
-Consequently there is no dedicated, typically neglected, Windows workstation in the mix.
+There is no software or driver installation required on the controlling computer which, btw, can be running pretty much any OS.
+Consequently there is no dedicated, often neglected, trojan-ridden, Windows workstation in the mix.
 Everybody just uses their laptop/desktop/tablet directly.
 Now go play ... or read on if you are interested in the multifaceted details.

 The Software Stack